HKhawaja/Amherst-Do/README.md

 # Amherst-Do

-A basic to-do list for Amherst students.
+An Android application for a basic to-do list for Amherst students.